bjorn-fischer/fss-tools/README.md

 ### Use Case

-Formerly based on SunRay technology (using Solaris' FSS), we now use a ThinLinc-4.9 setup with 5 VSM agents (each 56 Cores, 376GB RAM).
+Formerly based on Sun Ray technology (using Solaris' FSS), we now use a ThinLinc-4.9 setup with 5 VSM agents (each 56 Cores, 376GB RAM).
 Our approach uses Ubuntu-18.04 on the bare metal and each VSM agent is running inside an LXD-3.0 container, also with an Ubuntu-18.04 user space.
 This